STMARobotics/Onshape-to-WinCNC/README.md

 ---
 A simple python script to convert Onshape CAM Studio .nc files to be compatible with ShopSabre WinCNC.

-Brought to you by FRC 7028 Binary Battalion.
+Brought to you by FRC 7028 Binary Battalion in collaboration with FRC 4607 CIS.

 Python is required to run the program—you can install it via the Microsoft Store.